 4. Calls upon the Myanmar armed forces to respect the democratic will of the people as expressed by the results of the general elections of 8 November 2020, to end the declaration of martial law and to return to the democratic transition in Myanmar and end all obstruction to the democratic process in Myanmar, including by working towards bringing all national institutions, including the armed forces, under a democratically elected, fully representative civilian government;

-5. Recalls, in line with the Secretary-General’s call for a global ceasefire as supported by the Security Council in its resolution 2532 (2020) of 1 July 2020, the need to de-escalate violence, and in that regard calls upon the international community to suspend all operational support for, and cease the direct and indirect supply, sale or transfer of all weapons, munitions, military equipment and materials, dual-use equipment and technical assistance to, the Myanmar armed and security forces and their representatives, in order to prevent further violations of international humanitarian law and violations and abuses of human rights;
+5. Recalls, in line with the Secretary-General’s call for a global ceasefire as supported by the Security Council in its resolution 2532 (2020) of 1 July 2020, the need to de-escalate violence, and in that regard calls upon all states to respect their international commitments, and all relevant United Nations resolutions, and to cease the illicit transfer and diversion of arms, munitions and other military equipment to Myanmar, in order to prevent further violations of international humanitarian law and violations and abuses of human rights;

 6. Calls for the immediate and unconditional release of President Win Myint, State Counsellor Aung San Suu Kyi and all those who have been arbitrarily detained, charged, arrested, convicted or sentenced on specious grounds, in particular since 1 February 2021, including government officials and politicians, human rights defenders, journalists, civil society representatives, religious and community leaders, medical staff, aid workers, academics, teachers, local and foreign advisers, and members of student unions and trade unions, and for the military to refrain from future reprisals against released detainees;